damouse/vault-testing/README.md

 - Revocation
 - Refresh (ideally with the same keys)
-- Plan API for developer and other intermediate issuance
+- Distribution to Developers
-- Authentication WITH vault via certificate
+- Authenticating TO vault with certs
+- Role definitions

 ## Scratch